-Habitat and Distribution: Found in wet woodlands and thickets throughout Central and North America, from Costa Rica to southern Ontario, Canada.
+Habitat and Distribution: Found in wet woodlands, thickets, semi-urban areas and rural areas throughout Central and North America, from Costa Rica to southern Ontario, Canada.
 In the United States, they are found east of the Rocky Mountains and along the west coast.

 Size: 12-30 inches long (including tail); 4-14 pounds.
 Males are larger than females.

 Wild Diet: Fruits, nuts, vegetables, grains, insects, fish, eggs, carrion, small vertebrates, and human garbage

 Predators: Coyotes, foxes, raccoons, bobcats, owls, hawks, large snakes and humans.
 Snakes and raptors prey on young opossums.
 Opossums are also frequently hit by cars.

 Lifespan: About 2 years in the wild; average 2-5 years in zoos